 Some of the coolest things people have printed: ergonomic handles for crutches, cases for a homemade insulin monitor, a topographical map made from GIS data, and a miniature train.

 JMRL staff member

 As interesting as it was to watch the MakerBot in action for the first time, I just couldn't sit there for the whole 2 hours.
-So I decided I would check on it periodically while I did some other work from one of the open computers in the library's computer lab.
+So, I decided I would check on it periodically while I did some other work from the library's computer lab.

-After about 2 hours the MakerBot finished printing just as it had estimated.
-A library staff member came in and peeled the leaf off the surface and handed it to me, noting that she thought this print had turned out very well.
+After about 2 hours, the MakerBot finished printing just as it had estimated.
+A library staff member came in and peeled the leaf off the surface and handed it to me.
+She noted this print had turned out very well!

 Behind the scenes, a 3D printer is a lot of work: maintenance, troubleshooting, software snarls, and managing patron expectations.
 However, we’ve found that our 3D printer is worth the trouble.